coder-royswarnajit/Poke-Summarizer/README.md

 ## 🎯 Objective

 Poke Summarizer tackles information overload from documents, videos, and audios by providing concise, real-time, and credible summaries across languages.
-It serves individuals and teams needing fast, verifiable insights from meetings and media content.
+It serves individuals and teams needing fast, verifiable insights from Meetings and Newss and media content.

 ---